mariasnyk/nyhedsbrevekompilator/README.md

 Unpack the ZIP into a directory.

-Download userdb source from git (either using git or zip from [https://github.com/bmdako/userdb/archive/master.zip](https://github.com/bmdako/userdb/archive/master.zip)).
-Place the userdb source in a folder next to node.
+Download the source from git (either using git or zip from [https://github.com/BerlingskeMedia/nyhedsbrevekompilator/archive/master.zip](https://github.com/BerlingskeMedia/nyhedsbrevekompilator/archive/master.zip)).
+Place the source in a folder next to node.
 Open a terminal and change directory to it.

 First, install the application dependencies by running: